Green Party of California: Membership

 As of February 10, 2023, there are 97,253 people registered to vote with GPCA preference, 0.44%, the sixth-largest.
 The three counties in which the party has the most people registered are Los Angeles (24,829), San Diego (7,911), and Alameda counties (5,611).
 The counties in which the party has the highest percentages of the county’s registrations are Humboldt (1.68%), Mendocino (1.51%), and Trinity counties (1.03%).

 During the 2016 presidential election, GPCA registrations dropped 30%, from nearly 110,000 to 77,868.
 Party spokesperson Mike Feinstein attributed the drop to outreach from the Sanders campaign, citing mailers sent to Greens.
 Thousands of California Greens decided to support Sanders’ endeavor for the presidential nomination of the Democratic Party of the United States of America (DPUSA) through voting, which, as there was a semi-closed election, necessitated reregistration either with CDP preference, or with no party preference (NPP), and then, requesting a crossover ballot.
 Gayle McLaughlin, who had won mayoral election as a Green, reregistered with NPP to vote for Sanders.
 The Peace and Freedom Party (PFP) saw a similar registration drop-off.
 The lowest point for the GPCA was around California’s primary elections in June, and by the end of the general election, the GPCA’s registrations rose back to 94,647 people, and the PFP rose back to original levels, also.

 Jill Stein 2016 campaign staffer Bruce Dixon hypothesized that Sanders “aims to tie up activist energies and resources till the summer of 2016 when the only remaining choice will be the usual lesser of two evils.”
 Dixon determined that Sanders was acting as a sheepdog candidate in favor of party politics within certain parties, the DPUSA in this case, despite the parties being opposed to the candidate’s cause, and that dissuades people from politics outside of those parties.
 These directives result in a lack of parties and electoral wins of candidates that would advance the sheepdog’s stated politics.
 They also result in captive constituencies that feel compelled to support candidates that they deem the lessers of two evils.
 Sheepdogs may advocate their strategy before exiting the electoral contest, which could occur because of disqualification, including unsuccessful primary elections, or retraction of candidacy, as was advocated by Sanders before his 2016 disqualification.

 Current elected officials

-As of January 2022, there are twenty-nine California Green elected officials, including two elected-mayors and three in municipal councils.
+As of November 2025, there are thirty-three California Green elected officials, including one elected-mayor and three in municipal councils.

 Mayoral offices

-As of January 2023, two municipalities have Green elected-mayors:
+As of November 2025, one municipality has a Green elected-mayor: